web3-authn/email-dkim-verifier-contract/email-dkim-verifier-contract/README.md

   - Contains an X25519 ephemeral public key, nonce, and ChaCha20‑Poly1305 ciphertext.
   - **Use this field only for the TEE‑private DKIM path** (encrypted mode).

-- `params`
+- `aead_context`
-  Optional JSON blob forwarded to the OutLayer worker:
+  Optional typed context forwarded to the OutLayer worker (used as AEAD associated data in encrypted mode):
-  - In on‑chain mode, it is currently unused (but still forwarded).
+  - In on‑chain mode, it is ignored (the worker receives an empty context).
-  - In encrypted mode, it is used as AEAD associated data (`context`) when decrypting.
+  - In encrypted mode, it is serialized to JSON and passed as `context` to the worker, and then used as ChaCha20‑Poly1305 AAD when decrypting.
+  - The struct is:
+    ```rust
+    #[near(serializers = [json, borsh])]
+    pub struct AeadContext {
+        pub account_id: String,
+        pub network_id: String,
+        pub payer_account_id: String,
+    }
+    ```

 - Attached deposit
   - Must attach at least `MIN_DEPOSIT` (currently `0.01 NEAR`):